The following codes are enforced for construction projects in Winnipeg.

 National model codes are available as a free download or for purchase through the National Research Council.

-Electrical code
+Electrical codes

 - The electrical code is a safety standard for installing and maintaining electrical equipment.
 The focus is to prevent fire and shock hazards, and for proper maintenance and operation.